yasslbk/z-wave-protocol-controller/CONTRIBUTING.md

 What to consider while reviewing a Pull Request

 * Does the code has successful build?
-* Does the code follow unify coding guidelines?
+* Does the code follow z-wave-protocol-controller coding guidelines?
 * Does the code meet its objective / acceptance criteria?
 * Does the code have unit test and documentation included?
 * Does the code need any refactoring, considering security, performance or simply ease of reading?